Mountain Law: new regulations for the winter period

 Nearly one in two departments will be affected!

-In fact, 48 French departments will have to apply this new Mountain law.
+Indeed, 48 French departments will have to implement this new Mountain Law.
 However, the precise list of municipalities concerned will be subject to a prefectural decision.

 The departments concerned are: